khanhas/AppVolumePlugin/README.md

 A plugin that extend Rainmeter functionality: Get apps volume and peak level, control apps volume and mute.

 ## Parent measure
-Option:
+Options:
 - `IgnoreSystemSound` *(default = 1)*
   System sound is Windows notification sound.
   Set to 0 to include System Sound.
 Set to 1 to skip System Sound.

+- `ExcludeApp`
+  Set a blacklist of apps you do not want to control or care.
+  You need to include apps name and their extension, separate them by `;`.
+  Eg: `ExcludeApp = rainmeter.exe;firefox.exe`

+Measure value:
-Number value: Total number of apps.
+Number: Total number of apps.
 You can use this value to generate enough child measures and prevent out of range error.
-String value: Current device name.
+String: Current device name.

 Example:
 ```ini